-A donor advised fund, which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to Oregon Health & Science University Foundation and Doernbecher Children's Hospital Foundation and other charities.
+A donor advised fund (DAF), which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to Oregon Health & Science University Foundation or Doernbecher Children's Hospital and other charities.

 You open a donor advised fund with a written agreement at a community foundation or sponsoring organization.
 You can make contributions to your fund at any time.
 These contributions are invested by the sponsoring organization, which provides regular accounting to you.
-You make the recommendations that various amounts be distributed to charitable organizations of your choice, such as Oregon Health & Science University Foundation and Doernbecher Children's Hospital Foundation.
+You make the recommendations that various amounts be distributed to charitable organizations of your choice, such as Oregon Health & Science University Foundation or Doernbecher Children's Hospital.

 There are a number of benefits of opening a donor advised fund, including: